powercodeacademy/phrg-nitro-final-project/README.md

 - Create a new index/show view in React
 - View must use at least 3 Playbook kits
-- View must load its initial content via a GraphQL query (choosen from list provided by instructor)
+- View must load its initial content via a GraphQL query

 ### Tier 2 (React)

-- Create a second view that displays a "new" form using Formik
+- Create a second view that displays a "new" form using [react-hook-form](https://react-hook-form.com/)
 - View must use at least 3 Playbook kits
 - Form must present an existing Nitro resource with a selectable relationship to another object.
 The form must have 5 inputs at minimum.
-Check off your Nitro resource with your instructor before starting this tier.
+Check off your Nitro resource with an instructor before starting this tier.

 ### Tier 3 (Ruby & GraphQL & React)